This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix the Ingredients: In a bowl, mix peanut butter, honey, and powdered milk.
+• In a bowl, mix peanut butter, honey, and powdered milk.
 Use a hand mixer for a smoother texture.
-The mixture may appear crumbly but will hold together when shaped.
+The mixture may look crumbly at first but will hold together when shaped.

-• Form the Balls: Roll the mixture into balls using your hands or a small cookie scoop.
-Place them on a sheet of wax paper.
+• Roll into balls with your hands or a small cookie scoop.
+Place on wax paper.

-• Chill and Store: Transfer the peanut butter balls to an airtight container and refrigerate.
+• Store in an airtight container and refrigerate.

 Notes

-• Adjust the Consistency: If the peanut butter mixture is too soft, add powdered milk, ½ tablespoon at a time, until it firms up.
+• Fix Soft Mixture: If too soft, add powdered milk ½ tablespoon at a time until firm.

-• Need More?
-Double the ingredients for a bigger batch.
+• Make More: Double the ingredients for a larger batch.

 Nutrition